 When the body can not continue to cool itself dangerous situations arise.
-Symptoms caused by the body over heating can include fatigue, nausea, headaches, cramps, dry mouth, and decrease in sweating.
+Symptoms caused by the body overheating can include fatigue, nausea, headaches, cramps, dry mouth, and a decrease in sweating.
 By monitoring and limiting outdoor exposure during extremely hot conditions and properly hydrating our participants, we can create a much safer playing environment.
-Below are the guidelines for temp, amount of exposure, and hydration patterns during hot weather activities.
+ASA Hot Weather Guidelines

 Cold weather conditions can be just as dangerous.
 The mix of cold air and hard playing surfaces can cause difficulty breathing, muscle pulls, loss of feeling in extremities, frostbite to exposed skin, and greater risk for injury coming in contact with a harder/cold surface.
 By monitoring and limiting outdoor exposure during extremely cold conditions we can create a much safer playing environment.
 Below are the guidelines for temp (air temp or wind-chill factor), amount of exposure, and suggested clothing during cold weather activities.
+ASA Cold Weather Guideline